portdebarcelona/OpenInfoAPI-Ports/README.md

 - [Ports 4.0 decision](docs/annexes/IDEAS-RESOLUCION-PROVISIONAL-CONCESION-DE-AYUDAS_signed.pdf)
 - [More detailed presentation](docs/Presentation.md)
 ## Introduction to idea Open Info API for Ports
-All the large commercial ports manage a logistics area where goods change their mode of transport.
-Specifically from the seaside (vessels) to the land side (trucks or trains) or vice versa.
+All the large commercial ports manage a logistics area where goods change their mode of transport, from the seaside (vessels) to the land side (trucks or trains) and vice versa.
 This activity is specified as:
 - Vessels that arrive at port, load and unload their cargo (usually in containers/UTIs or as a bulk cargo),
 - Port companies that facilitate the access and berthing of the vessel,
 - Stevedores who operate the cranes that unload the cargo or equipments from the vessel to the terminal yard or vice versa,
 - Trucks that bring or take the goods from the port,
 - Trains that are loaded and unloaded and that will carry the goods to or from a location in the hinterland.

-But ports also cover a wide area, sometimes close to a city, and their activity has to be sustainable from the economical, social and environmental points of view.
+But ports often cover a wide area, sometimes close to a city, and their activity has to be sustainable from the economical, social and environmental points of view.

 All the activities of the ports are carried out under:
 - An intense documentary exchange between the port operators,